SeleniumHQ/selenium/.github/ISSUE_TEMPLATE.md

 If the issue is with Microsoft Edge consider logging an issue with Microsoft instead: https://developer.microsoft.com/en-us/microsoft-edge/platform/issues/

-If the issue is with Firefox GeckoDriver (aka Marionette) consider loogging an issue with Mozilla: https://bugzilla.mozilla.org/buglist.cgi?product=Testing&component=Marionette
+If the issue is with Firefox GeckoDriver (aka Marionette) consider logging an issue with Mozilla: https://bugzilla.mozilla.org/buglist.cgi?product=Testing&component=Marionette

 If the issue is with PhantomJS consider logging an issue with Ghostdriver: